 It can not be denied.
 Souls can travel together in numerous lifetimes.
 In some lifetimes, souls are in love with each other, and sometimes they fight and kill each other.
 In my doing regressions, it has become clear to me that the souls really do love each other -- at the spiritual level.
 They enter into various relationships on the Earth plane to help teach each other and to learn valuable lessons.
-In the end (Whenever that is!), all the lessons are about learning unconditional love.
+At the end (Whenever that is!), all the lessons are about learning unconditional love.

 There is some evidence that one of the souls may skip coming into a lifetime in a physical body with the other soul mate, and instead stay in spirit form.
 It appears the spirit form soul mate acts as a "guide" or "spirit helper".
 These spirits never interfere but do help when asked, -- but that is a whole other area I won't cover here.